tomphp/PhpBook/02-getting-up-to-speed-with-php.md

 ```

 Now if we go to our browser and go to `http://localhost:8080/page1` or
 `http://localhost:8080/page2` then they work as expected.
-Also going to
+Also, going to
 `http://localhost:8080/anything-else` now shows a 404 message.

 Obviously this is a pretty pointless and limiting front controller but